 - You don't need to remember the URL for the Axom repo above.
-It can be found by going to the Axom repo on our Github project and clicking on the 'Clone or download' button that is on the upper right of the Axom Github page. - The --recursive argument above is needed to pull in Axom's submodules.
+It can be found by going to the Axom repo on our Bitbucket project and clicking on the 'Clone' button that appears when you hover your mouse cursor over the ellipses at top of the web page on the left. - The --recursive argument above is needed to pull in Axom's submodules.
 This includes our data directory, which is used for testing, as well as our build system called BLT, a standalone product that lives in its own repository.
 Documentation for BLT can be found here. - If you forget to pass the --recursive argument to the git clone command, the following commands can be typed after cloning: